 - 1 cup of fresh roast pumpkin, or canned pumpkin

-- 1.5 - 2 c Otto's cassava flour (adjust flour amount depending on how watery the pumpkin is)
+- ½ - 1 c cassava flour (depending on brand/may need to adjust flour amount up or down depending on how watery pumpkin is)

 - ½ tsp sea salt